-104. History and Principles of Physical Education
+104. History and Principles of Physical Education.
+I and II Two hours

 Traces the history of Physical Education from its early origin to presentday trends.
 Considers the relation of Physical Education to life and ideas.

 Acquaints the student with the profession of Physical Education.